chriskyfung/chriskyfung.github.io/_posts/2019-09-01-Userscript-for-Labelling-Completed-Qwiklabs.md

 <br>

-A prototype was developed using Tampermonkey <i class="fa fa-plug"></i> for Google Chrome <i class="fa fa-chrome"></i>.
+A prototype was developed using Tampermonkey <i class="fa fa-plug"></i> for Google Chrome <i class="fab fa-chrome"></i>.
 Tampermonkey is a Chrome extension which allows users easily create, edit and execute Javascript-based <i class="fa fa-code"></i> userscripts in the web browser.
 With the prototyped userscript, you can visually identify the completed catalog items.
 A green check-circle (<i class="fa fa-check-circle" style="color:green"></i>) shows at the end of a lab or quest title that is stored within the list of completed records.
 A demo screenshot is shown below.

 ![demo image](https://github.com/chriskyfung/qwiklabs-complete-indicator/raw/master/demo-image.png)

-For more information, you can visit in my GitHub repository <i class="fa fa-github"></i> ([chriskyfung/qwiklabs-complete-indicator](https://github.com/chriskyfung/qwiklabs-complete-indicator)).
+For more information, you can visit in my GitHub repository <i class="fab fa-github"></i> ([chriskyfung/qwiklabs-complete-indicator](https://github.com/chriskyfung/qwiklabs-complete-indicator)).

 * * *